ncl-icb-analytics/snowflake-ontoserver-api/README.md

 All schema-level objects related to this integration will be placed in a `ONTOSERVER` schema.

-While you can use any database name, keeping external access integrations together simplifies governance and operational oversight.
+While you can use any database name, keeping external access integrations together simplifies governance.

 ### Function Types